MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-general.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Journal Templates**, and then choose the related link.
 2. Select the relevant journal template, and then choose the **Batches** action.
-3. In the **FA Journal Batches** page, fill in the fields as necessary.
+3. On the **FA Journal Batches** page, fill in the fields as necessary.

 ## To set up fixed asset reclassification journal templates
 You use dedicated reclassification journals when you need to transfer, split, or combine fixed assets. [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically creates a fixed asset reclassification journal template the first time that you open the **FA Reclass.
 Journal** page, but you can set up additional reclassification journal templates.
 For more information, see [Work with General Journals](ui-work-general-journals.md).